hbaragar/slug/README.txt

 So, to clone from your desktop to your laptop, do this on the laptop:

-1. Copy over gibak and ometastore to a directory in your path /Users/bob$ sudo -s
+1. Copy over slug and ometastore to a directory in your path /Users/bob$ sudo -s
 /Users/bob# cd /usr/local/bin
-/usr/local/bin# scp desktop:/usr/local/bin/gibak .
+/usr/local/bin# scp desktop:/usr/local/bin/slug .
 /usr/local/bin# scp desktop:/usr/local/bin/ometastore .

 1. Do the initial clone